frederic-perez/AmE-dictionary/data/dictionary.md

 __equivocation__ _n_
 __eradicate__ _v_ __1__ To do away with as completely as if by pulling up by the roots. __2__ To pull up by the roots.
 __ergomania__ _n_ An excessive desire to work or exercise.
-__err__ _“The well-being of your child os of paramount concern,” he wrote in his lecture, err, letter._
 __errand__ _n_ _He had an errand to run._
 __errata__
 __ersatz__ _adj_ :two: __1__ Being a usually inferior imitation or substitute; artificial: _ersatz coffee made of chicory._ __2__ Not genuine; fake.